Anan51/TDTbot/wit_data/zones/gates/encounters/the_shipyard.md

 -------------
 tdt$shipyard_search

 The river is dangerous and you arent a ship maker.
 You decide to focus your attention on the nearby buildings.
 You fling the door open and give a cautious "Hello?".
 You find a lantern and light it up to peer through the dark room.You carefully sweep through when you hear a noise behind you... like the sound of a creaking board.
 Fear grips you as you carefully proceed onwards.
 You find what seems to be a captains journal and a few gold coins still left hidden in the drawer...
-You turn to leave when out of the darkness lunges a creature (gain 2d20 :gold:, do a underwash enemy fight.
+You turn to leave when out of the darkness lunges a creature (gain 2d20 <:gold:1058304371940655185>, do a underwash enemy fight.
 Skip your first turn.)

 -------------
 tdt$shipyard_logs

 You scan the area.
 This place hasnt been out of operation for too long.
 Whoever was here left in a hurry.
 You run around back to the old steam generator and flip it on.
 Thankfully it still has some coals to burn.
-The lights flash on as you make your way over to the building to find a ship log. (gain 2d20 :gold:, do a underwash enemy fight.
+The lights flash on as you make your way over to the building to find a ship log. (gain 2d20 <:gold:1058304371940655185>, do a underwash enemy fight.
 The next time you encounter this, immediately pass the raft construction roll).